yamnikov-oleg/go-gtk/README.md

   Don't forget, that you need the GTK-Development-Packages.

-  If you use linux, you should install `libgtk+-2.0` and packages that depend on gtk.
+  If you use linux, you should install `libgtk+-3.0` and packages that depend on gtk.

   If you use windows, find gtk binary packages from here:

   * http://www.gtk.org/download/win32.php
   * http://www.gtk.org/download/win64.php

+  Difference from mattn's package: roughly ported to Gtk+3.0

 ## LICENSE